linuxdeepin/deepin-manual/manual-assets/professional/deepin-movie/en_US/index.md

 You can adjust the window size as you wish during playback.

- Right-click on the Movie interface:
+ Right-click on the Movie interface and you can:
 - Select **Fullscreen** to play in fullscreen.
 - Select **Mini Mode** to play in mini mode.
 - Select **Always on Top** to put the window on the top layer.